 (March 30, 2022) In May 2022, Good Hope, a 1980 TaShing Flying Dutchman 35, manned solely by Mumbai boy Gaurav Shinde, will set sail from Toronto.
 After a few stops along the coast of Canada for fundraising, she will begin the 17-day journey to France, arriving there in June or July, according to Shinde.
 That’s when the voyage begins.
 In September 2022, the 35-year-old will embark on a journey that only six sailors before him have ever finished – the 30,000-mile Golden Globe Race.
 One of the most challenging nautical events in history, the race entails a solo trip around the world and does not allow the use of any modern technology.
-“That leaves me with the sun, stars and my instincts,” chuckles the India-born sailor, who is rather carefree, all things considered, as he catches up with Global Indian from his home in Toronto.
-It’s a March morning, and he is back from walking his dogs, pausing often to talk to his boss – trappings of normalcy in a life that is otherwise inspired by the famous “vagabond” sailor, Bernard Moitessier.
+“That leaves me with the sun, stars and my instincts,” chuckles the India-born sailor, who is quite carefree, all things considered, as he catches up with Global Indian from his home in Toronto.
+It’s a March morning, and he is back from walking his dogs, pausing our conversation often to talk to his boss – pockets of normalcy in a life that is otherwise inspired by the famous “vagabond” sailor, Bernard Moitessier.

 In 1968, Moitessier, a French sailor, participated in the debut edition of the Sunday Times Golden Globe Race.
 Poised for victory, he changed his mind at the last minute, re-routed and sailed on to Tahiti instead.
 The next year, Sir Robin Knox became the first person to complete the race, sailing solo non-stop around the world in 312 days.
 “After that, the race was only revived in 2018,” says Shinde, who estimates that the voyage could take him anywhere between 200 and 300 days to complete.